Munsell Color Company: Munsell Color Foundation

 The Munsell Color Company was founded by Albert H. Munsell, who devoted his time to developing a color order system.
 The share owners of the stock besides Albert Munsell were Arthur Allen and Ray Greenleaf.
 Albert Munsell developed the color system based on human perception.
 And yet, his color system became popular and is still used worldwide today.
 The Munsell Color Company was formed to carry business by publishing books and charts, crayons, water colors, color spheres, paper colors and school supplies.
 After the death of Albert Munsell, his family supported the company in memorial of him.
-The company was later reorganized as the Munsell Color Foundation and moved to New York.
+The company later reorganized as the Munsell Color Foundation and moved to New York.
 The foundation was set up as the Munsell Color Laboratory to continue the scientific work of Munsell color system.

 Albert's son, Alexander Ector Orr Munsell, was convinced by Allen and Greenleaf to agree to take over the position of CEO of the Munsell Color Foundation.
 Alexander did not care much about the business and artist aspect.
 He only cared about the scientific aspect of Albert Munsell's work.
 So Alexander decided to turn over the making and the handling of Munsell crayons to the Binney and Smith Company and the school supplies to Favor, Ruhl and Company.
 The only things left in the Munsell Color Company were the production of the Atlas papers, charts, disks and Munsell publications.
 At the same time, the Munsell Color Foundation and Munsell Color Laboratory moved to Baltimore, Maryland, where it was near to the National Bureau of Standards and Johns Hopkins University.
 Alexander intended to do some laboratory research with the spectrophotometer, artificial daylight, darkroom, and painting posters near Hopkins University under the guidance of I.G.
 Priest.
 Based on his successful research, the Munsell Book of Color was published, replacing Albert Munsell's Atlas of Munsell Color System.

 Later, the Munsell Color Foundation became a nonprofit organization.
 Alexander no longer had time to worry about the business aspect of his company when he was focusing on researching.
 So he attended an open meeting with the leaders in the color field and confirmed that Munsell Color Foundation gave up the business.
 The National Bureau of Standards and Inter-Society Color Council appointed special trustees to serve on the board of trustees.
 Those trustees were appointed to represent the color interests of science and educational fields.
 The purpose of this company serves “to further the scientific and practical advancement of color knowledge and in particular knowledge relating to standardization, nomenclature, and specification of color, and to promote the practical application of these results to color problems arising in science, art and industry.’.